Mail-0/Zero/ACCOUNT_REORDERING_IMPLEMENTATION.md

 ## Next Steps
 1. Run database migrations to add the `order` field
-2. Test the feature end-to-end in development environment
+2. Test the feature end-to-end in the development environment
 3. Ensure proper error handling and edge cases
 4. Consider adding keyboard shortcuts for reordering
 5. Add user documentation for the new feature